Burgundy: History

+Province of Burgundy

+From 1482 until 1790 the former Duchy of Burgundy was one of the provinces of France.
+It was thus the Province of Burgundy.
+During this time some areas that had previously been under the control of the Savoyard state were brought under the control of France and added to the Province of Burgundy.

 With the French Revolution in the end of the 18th century, the administrative units of the provinces disappeared, but were reconstituted as regions during the Fifth Republic in the 1970s.
 The modern-day administrative region comprises most of the former duchy.

 In 2016, Burgundy and the historical region of Franche-Comté merged for administrative purposes into the new region of Bourgogne-Franche-Comté.

 Geography

 The region of Burgundy is both larger than the old Duchy of Burgundy and smaller than the area ruled by the Dukes of Burgundy, from the modern Netherlands to the border of Auvergne.
 Today, Burgundy is made up of the old provinces: